 Equal opportunities and SEND

 At Lickhill, we aim to provide children who are not making good progress, with extra support through interventions.
-Interventions in maths should be based on developing key number skills that are appropriate for the children involved (eg, Number stacks).
+Interventions in maths should be based on developing key number skills that are appropriate for the children involved (eg, Number stacks/Mastering Number).

 Intervention provided to boost children’s progression in maths should be tightly planned, with success criteria set and assessments made frequently to ensure progress is being made.
 Whilst interventions could be carried out by Achievement Assistants, for example, what is being taught and how it is delivered is the class teacher’s responsibility and communication is essential.
 Teacher meetings with AAs are planned as regularly as is possible.

 We examine and track the progress of ability groups and those with English as an additional language, those entitled to the Pupil Premium and those with a Special Educational Need or who are at a disadvantage.
 Where data indicates a whole school issue, it will form part of a whole school initiative which runs alongside the School Development Plan.
 Sometimes it will influence the School Development Plan itself.

 The Maths Subject Lead is responsible for monitoring the delivery, content, learning and impact of the curriculum.

 Monitoring of children’s progress begins with Termly Pupil progress review meetings following our Phase Reviews and Pupil Book Study to ensure children are making progress.
 This monitoring happens through examination of work in books, analysis of assessment results and the assessments used, and through other means depending on what is information needs to be gleaned.
 This approach provides a robust triangulation of data, progress and developmental areas to target.

 Following monitoring activities, such as learning walks and Phase Reviews, feedback is given to staff about how they can strengthen their practice and CPD (professional development) opportunities built in where it would be deemed valuable.
 These might take the shape of inputs during staff meetings or by a variety of other means.